kmlawson/skills-in-transnational-history/seminars.md

 \pagebreak

-## Week 7.1 - Text Analysis: Introduction to R; Frequencies and Correlation
+## Week 7.1 - Text Analysis: Frequencies and Correlations

 This week will introduce you to a the language of R, a programming language once favoured primarily by statisticians and scientists for analysing data, but now finding broad use in the digital humanities as well.
 This week we will focus on some of the basic tasks carried out in text analysis: breaking texts down into tokens, getting frequencies for these in a text, and exploring correlations.
 You will not be required to use R in your final project, but take this opportunity to acquaint yourself with some of the basics of R and some of the ways it can be used.
 While here we use it for text analysis, it can also be used for regular expression search, GIS, network analysis and visualization, and many other useful tasks.

 **Preparation:**

-1. Attempt to download and install [R](https://www.r-project.org/) and the free [R Studio Desktop OpenSource License](https://www.rstudio.com/products/rstudio/download/).
-If you would like to get started with the world of R, consider a book such as *Learning R* by Richard Cotton, or any of the many online tutorials.

-*Note:* All the skills using R we will encounter in this module can also be done in the even more popular programming language of Python.
-If you think you might someday want to learn more programming, I'm happy to guide students towards resources that will allow them to explore this alternative language instead.
-Read, for example, [about a text adventure I wrote](http://www.froginawell.net/frog/2018/01/encountering-classical-chinese-philosophy-through-translation-and-a-text-adventure/) while teaching myself Python that I used for my nephew's annual Christmas puzzle.
-You may try the [game yourself here](http://huginn.net/projects/hall-of-sages/).

-2. The technical readings this week will reproduce some of what we try in class so don't worry if you can't make it through everything.
+1. The technical readings this week will reproduce some of what we try in class so don't worry if you can't make it through everything.
 We'll step through some of this within class.
 To take a break from R, download a raw text file from one of the books at [Project Gutenberg](https://www.gutenberg.org/) and input it, or a piece of it, into [Voyant Tools](https://voyant-tools.org/), which does some of the basic tasks that we are learning to do by other means.
+2. If you haven't done anything except the Introduction to R on DataCamp, proceed with at least the Introduction to the Tidyverse course.

 **Required Reading**

 Note: See below for the 7.2 meeting readings as well

+Read One of the Following:

-Ramsay, Stephen *Reading Machines: Toward an Algorithmic Criticism* University of Illinois Press (2011)
-Ch 1 An Algorithmic Criticism pp1-17
-Ch 5 Patacomputing pp69-81
+A) Ramsay, Stephen *Reading Machines: Toward an Algorithmic Criticism* University of Illinois Press (2011)  Ch 1 An Algorithmic Criticism pp1-17  Ch 5 Patacomputing pp69-81

+B) Underwood, Ted *Distant Horizons : Digital Evidence and Literary Change* Preface, Ch 1-2.

 [Do Digital Humanists Need to Understand Algorithms?](http://dhdebates.gc.cuny.edu/debates/text/99) Ben Schmidt in *Debates in Digital Humanities*